“Its not about what you do - but how you do it”

 I'm Ágúst Kristján Steinarrsson - author, speaker, and organizational change consultant based in Iceland.

 I have experienced more challenges than most.
-I have struggled with difficult physical and mental illnesses, been operated on for cancer, and been admitted to psychiatric wards multiple times due to manic episodes.
+I have struggled with difficult physical and mental illnesses, had colitis for five years, have been operated on for cancer, and been admitted to psychiatric wards multiple times due to manic episodes.
 I have a permanent ostomy.
-Despite this, I have found health and stability and learned to live with what some would call limitations.

-Today, I share that story through writing and speaking.
+Today, I share this story through writing and speaking.
 My memoir, Knights of Nonsense, chronicles my path from crisis to healing - not because my story is extraordinary, but because I believe some stories need to be told.

 When I'm not working or writing, I might be outside - climbing, hiking, skiing, or cycling.
 If not there, I'll probably be in the local sauna and cold plunge or at home strumming my guitar.